Intika-Linux-Proxy/SNI-SSL-Proxy/README.md

 ## Custom DNS ##

-Can be done with Firejail
+Can be done with Firejail, setting the upstream DNS server can be necessary if the custom DNS-Server and SniProxy are on the same machine (to avoid a DNS loop)
 `firejail --dns=8.8.8.8 --noprofile sniproxy -a 127.0.0.1 -w 8 --socks5 192.168.0.5:1080`

 ## Command Details ##